The guaranteed funding periods are as follows:

 Teaching Assistantships (TA):

 Funding packages for students without major external fellowships include income from 140 hours per year that each student works as a teaching assistant in undergraduate courses.
-Each student is paid ~$6,200 per year for this teaching activity.
-[Funding packages mandated by the Faculty of Arts and Sciences specify 210 hours of TA activity; the reduction to 140 hours by the EEB Department allows students to focus more time on their research activities without sacrificing income.]
-Funding packages for students supported by major external scholarships (NSERC, CIHR, OGS, FQRNT) require only 70 TA hours per year, accounting for ~$3,100 in income.
+Funding packages for students supported by major external scholarships (NSERC, CIHR, OGS, FQRNT) require only 70 TA hours per year.
 The TA component of support packages may be increased or decreased based on discussions between students and their supervisors and, for students out of the regular funded cohort, may be contingent on the availability of TA positions.
 A student is permitted to teach fewer hours than specified in their funding package, but they thereby reduce their total income.
-Alternatively, a very few supervisor decide to replace part or all of the package's TA income so that a student can devote more time to research.
-The replacement is accomplished by the supervisor increasing the value of the Research Assistantship (RA) component of the package.
-Alternatively, with the permission of the supervisor(s), if extra TA slots are available, a student may take on more teaching than is specified in the support package, increasing his/her total income.
+With the permission of the supervisor(s), if extra TA slots are available, a student may take on more teaching than is specified in the support package, increasing his/her total income.

 Research Assistantships (RA):